marclop/apm-server/testing/benchmark/scaling/README.md

 ```

 CPU usage was higher, 30 to ~55%, yet we still weren't maximizing the CPU resources in the 8g instance.
 So we had another
 area that was causing a significant bottleneck.
+We started looking at the hardcoded 200 sized semaphore next.

 ![apm-cpu-resource-flushbytes](./single-active-indexer/8g/flushbytes/1mb/20/metric-screenshots/apm-cpu-detailed.png)